Royal Caribbean food: Review and guide

 Main Dining Room

-The main dining room is the stalwart institution upon which cruise ship dining was established.
-It has changed over the years, but the principles remain the same and the Main Dining Room available on all Royal Caribbean ships.
+The Main Dining Room (MDR) is the stalwart institution upon which cruise ship dining was established.
+It has changed over the years, but the principles remain the same, and the Main Dining Room is available on all Royal Caribbean ships.

-Breakfast and lunch is less formal than dinner, with guests seated as they arrive, with posted hours of when the dining room is open.
+Breakfast and lunch are less formal than dinner, with guests seated as they arrive.
+Make sure you check the posted hours of when the dining room is open.
 In both cases, the meals are served to you at your table.
-The breakfast menu does not change, but the lunch menu changes each day.
+While the breakfast menu stays the same, the lunch menu changes daily.

 Windjammer Cafe

-The Windjammer Cafe is a buffet restaurant that is included in your cruise fare, which serves meals for breakfast, lunch, and dinner.
-Windjammer locations are not open all the time, but have long enough hours to cover nearly all the times guests would like something to eat.
+The Windjammer Cafe is a buffet restaurant that is included in your cruise fare and serves meals for breakfast, lunch, and dinner.
+Windjammer locations are not open all the time but have long enough hours to cover nearly all the times guests would like something to eat.

-The Windjammer has lots of seating and even more food variety than anywhere else on the ship.
+The buffet has lots of seating and more food variety than anywhere else on the ship.
 You will find burgers, soups, sandwiches, ethnic dishes, salads, pastas, desserts, and much more every day.
-Guests will find the greatest variety of food at the Windjammer compared to any other dining location on the ship, complimentary or paid.

-The buffet is self-serve, so guests walk up to the buffet station and use serving spoons or tongs to place food on their plate.
+The buffet is self-serve, so guests walk up to the buffet station and use serving spoons or tongs to place food on their plates.

-Guests can sit at a table to eat in the Windjammer, but are also free to take their food elsewhere on the ship, like the pool deck.
-There are wait staff who will clear plates, clean tables and bring you drinks.
+Guests can sit at a table to eat in the Windjammer but are also free to take their food elsewhere on the ship, like the pool deck.
+There are crew members who are responsible for clearing plates, cleaning tables, and bringing you beverages.

 Quick service restaurants